mickelson/attract/Layouts.md

 (images, other scripts, etc.) used by the script.

 Layouts are stored under the "layouts" subdirectory of the Attract-Mode config directory.
-Each layout gets its own separate subdirectory.
-Each layout can have one or more `layout*.nut` script files in it.
+Each layout gets its own separate subdirectory or .zip file (Attract-Mode can read layouts and plugins directly from .zip files).
+Each layout can have one or more `layout*.nut` script files.
 The "Toggle Layout" command in Attract-Mode allows users to cycle between each of the `layout*.nut` script files located in the layout's directory.
 Attract-Mode remembers the last layout file toggled to for each layout and will go back